mako-framework/docs/08_learn_more/00_sessions.md

 $token = $this->session->generateOneTimeToken();
 ```

 The `validateOneTimeToken` method allows you to validate a one time token.
-It will return TRUE if the token is valid and FALSE if not.
+It will return `true` if the token is valid and `false` if not.
 You can also validate tokens using the `one_time_token` rule of the [validator library](:base_url:/docs/:version:/learn-more:validation).

 One time tokens that have been validated once are no longer considered valid so they are not well suited for use with AJAX requests.